FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: State merging in FlexFringe

-Finding a small and consistent PDFA is a well-known hard problem and an active research topic in the grammatical inference community, see, e.g.~\cite{higuera2010book}.
-One of the most successful state merging approaches for finding a small and consistent (P)DFA is evidence-driven state-merging in the red-blue framework (EDSM)~\cite{lang1998results}.
-FlexFringe implements this framework making use of union/find structures to keep track of performed merges and efficiently undo them, see Figure~\ref{fig:union/find}.
+One of the most successful (P)DFA learning algorithms and an efficient method for performing such tests is evidence-driven state-merging (EDSM) in the red-blue framework~\cite{lang1998results}.
+FlexFringe implements this framework, using union/find structures to keep track of performed merges and to efficiently undo them, see Figure~\ref{fig:union/find}.
 Like most state merging methods, FlexFringe first constructs a tree-shaped PDFA $\mathit{A}$ known as a \emph{prefix tree} from the input sample $D$, see Figure~\ref{fig:learning_example}.
-Afterwards, it iteratively merges the states of $\mathit{A}$.
+Afterward, it iteratively merges the states of $\mathit{A}$.
 Initially, since every prefix leads to a unique state, $\mathit{A}$ is \emph{consistent} with $D$.
-A \emph{merge} (see Algorithm~\ref{alg:merge} and Figures~\ref{fig:union/find} and~\ref{fig:red_blue} to compare models before and after merging state 2 with state 1) of two states $q$ and $q'$ combines the states into one by setting the \emph{representative} variable from the union/find structure of $q'$ to $q$.
-After this merge, whenever a computation of a sequence returns $q'$, it returns the representative $q$ instead of $q'$.
+A \emph{merge} (see Algorithm~\ref{alg:merge}, and Figures~\ref{fig:union/find} and~\ref{fig:red_blue}) of two states $q$ and $q'$ combines the states into one by setting the \emph{representative} variable from the union/find structure of $q'$ to $q$.
+After this merge, whenever a sequence computation returns $q'$, it returns the representative $q$ instead of $q'$.
 A merge is only allowed if the states are \emph{consistent}, determined using a statistical test or distance computation based on their future sequences.
-A unique feature of FlexFringe is that users of the algorithm are able to implement their own test by adding a single file called the \emph{evaluation function} to the source code.
-It is even possible to add additional attributes such as continuous sensor reading to input symbols and use these in a statistical test to learn regression automata~\cite{lin2016short}.
+A powerful feature of FlexFringe is that algorithm users can implement their own test by adding a single file called the \emph{evaluation function} to the source code.
+For example, using only 100 lines of code, it is possible to add additional attributes such as continuous sensor reading to input symbols and use these in a new statistical test to learn regression automata~\cite{lin2016short}.